FreeStuffBot/FreeStuff/README.md

 #### Preperation:

+Make sure to have typescript installed globally or modify the building scripts accordingly.

+Make sure to `npm i` after cloning.

 In the root directory, rename the file `config.template.js` to `config.js`.
 Open the file and edit it:

 `bot.token` is your discord bot token.